Discus Photo sequence

 Photos 5 to 8

-Notice how Schmidt uses a wide sweeping right leg to generate force which will be directed into the discus during the throw.
+Notice how Schmidt uses a wide sweeping right leg to generate a force that will be directed into the discus during the throw.

 Picture 6